No matter what rug you put on your horse, the important thing is that it fits correctly. But not all horses are built the same way are they?

 While we have a specific design made for the chunky horses which are larger all-round, the rest of our rugs can be upsized to fit horses that only have big shoulders but are otherwise regular-sized (like standardbreds or trotters).

 Our standard All Rounder rug is another option for those big-shouldered horses, that are otherwise sized normally.
 See it here.
 Constructed using a 50/50 cotton/poly blend this rug provides the perfect balance between strength and comfort for your horse.
 Again, this rug can be upsized one size for horses that require more room around the front only.

-Not only do we recommend this but it was also recommended by Everything Horse Magazine when they gave our horse rug a glowing review where they called it "the perfect, lightweight rug for the changeable British summertime".
+Everything Horse Magazine gave our mid-weight horse rug a glowing review and called it "the perfect, lightweight rug for the changeable British summertime".
 Read the full review here.